 Rate of return

-This is the profit you make from an account, such as interest or dividends.
-It too will vary from one financial institution or account type to another, making it difficult to make an apples-to-apples comparison.
+This is the amount you make from an account, which varies, from one financial institution or account type to another, making it difficult to make an apples-to-apples comparison.
 You've probably heard about "risk-return" tradeoff and in order to earn a higher rate of return you have to be willing to accept some risk.
-Also, in general and all else being equal, the longer you commit to an investment such as bank deposits, fixed annuities, or other fixed investments, the higher the rate of return.
-We can't cover every type of asset or investment's potential rate of return in this article.
-But the point is for you to understand some of the factors that contribute to what you may earn, and for you to decide if you can accept these when making your own decisions about where to put your "safe" money.
+Also, in general and all else being equal, the longer you commit to an account such as bank deposits, fixed annuities, or other fixed investments, the higher the rate of return.

-Low-risk accounts, pros and cons
+Lower-risk accounts, pros and cons

 You've done your homework and you're ready to start searching for a specific account.
 Again, what's best for you usually comes down to how much risk you want to take and when you'll need to access your money.
 Here are some low-risk options.